Failing an examination

 If you are surprised by your exam result and would like to have guidance, we recommend you approach the Course Organiser or Course Administrator and request to see your exam scripts with an aim of identifying those parts of the examination in which you under-performed.
 The Course Organiser or their nominated representative can provide feedback about your scripts and the examination process.
 Your Personal Tutor can provide you with more general advice on study skills and improving your academic performance.

 Not surprisingly, the most common reason why students consider making an appeal is that they obtained a mark of 38 or 39%, just below the pass level.
 However, it is worth noting that an External Examiner will have looked at the scripts, to see if there is any possibility that the marking was either harsh or lenient, prior to confirming the marks as fair and accurate.
 It is the responsibility of the Board of Examiners to ensure that all marks have been calculated correctly and, if requested, we would ask the relevant people to check this.
-In the unlikely event that an error had been made we would immediately correct it.
+In the unlikely event that an error had been made, we would immediately correct it.